How is MIPS Score Calculated?

 Data Completeness Requirements: A minimum of 75% data completeness is required to achieve maximum points for each measure.
 That means you must report that at least 75% of your total patients meet the measure's denominator criteria, regardless of payer (Medicare and Non-Medicare), except for Claims for which only Medicare Part B beneficiaries count.
 Less than 75% completeness will yield ZERO points (Small Practices will still get 3 points) for all submission methods.

-• NOTE: New Quality Measures (Class 4 Measures) that meet the Data Completeness will have a 7-point minimum score for 2024.
+NOTE: Class 4 Quality Measures that meet the Data Completeness will have a maximum score of 7 points.

 Case Minimum of 20: For all the Quality measures, you must at least report 20 cases, i.e., the denominator must be 20 or more for you to earn more than 3 points for that measure.
 For instance, a Numerator/Denominator of 18/18 might yield only 3 points, but a Numerator/Denominator of 18/20 could yield 10 points.